Vietnam in September: Experience the Breathtaking Beauty of Autumn

 Yellow rice terraces in Sapa during September

-As the rainy season ends, September in Cao Bang leaves nature looking fresh, vibrant, and full of life.
-The weather is cool and pleasant, creating ideal conditions for exploring, though you should be prepared for occasional, unexpected showers.
+As the rainy season subsides, September leaves Cao Bang's landscapes looking incredibly fresh and full of life.
+The weather is generally cool and pleasant, perfect for exploring, though it's wise to be prepared for an occasional shower.

 Cao Bang, home to one of the largest natural waterfalls in the world, which is called the Ban Gioc Waterfalls